What are the dates of the program?

-Aim to submit your application at least three months before you’d like to start and please refer to any specific deadlines posted.
-We can often accept late applications so feel free to check in!
-You’re welcome to submit your application early if you'd like, which will give us more time to find the most suitable placement for you.
+Aim to submit your application at least three months before you’d like to start.
+You’re welcome to apply early if you'd like, which will give us more time to find the most suitable placement for you.

 Do I need to know how to speak Italian?

 Nope!
 Learning some basics will be helpful, though.
-Usually, at least one member of your host family will speak conversational English and if assisting at a school, the main teacher will speak English.
+Usually, at least one member of your host family will speak conversational English.

 What are host families like?

 Our international partner screens all of our host families for safety and ensures they understand the program.
 Just as our applicants here in the U.S. must, all families submit applications and references, and have an interview.

 The make-up of our Italian host families varies, but they're well known for being welcoming and excited about cultural exchange.
 Most of our families are middle class and have children in either elementary or middle school.

 What will I do as a Home Tutor?